 - Non-U.S. male on a valid non-immigrant visa

 For example, if the man entered the United States as an F-1 student visa and remained in that status until his 26th birthday, he would need to provide documentation indicating that he was admitted on an F-1 visa and attended school full-time as required.
-Acceptable documentation for this situation include a copy of his I-20 form or a letter from the school he attended indicating his full-time attendance as a non-immigrant alien.
-The same thing applies for all non-immigrant statuses.
+A complete list of acceptable documentation for exemption may be found here.

 - A male born prior to 1960

 Official government issued document showing date of birth such as state ID card, driver’s license, passport, birth certificate.